shyampurk/bluemix-parking-meter/BUILD.md

 				https://www.arduino.cc/en/Main/Software#toc8

-2. The Arduino YUN has Enough space to install the required enviroinment, if not follow the steps on the following link
+2. The Arduino YUN has enough space to install the required enviroinment.
+If not then follow the steps in the following link

 				https://www.arduino.cc/en/Tutorial/ExpandingYunDiskSpace